JovicicLazar/JetBrainsInternshipTask/README.md

 ## How to Build

-Build the Rust client from the root directory (`JetBrainsInternshipTask`).
+Follow these steps from the root directory (`JetBrainsInternshipTask`)

 1. Navigate to the client directory:
    ```bash